Hemant107/Student-Management-System/README.md

 Searching for a student by roll number

-Technologies Used: C++, File I/O (fstream), Object-Oriented Programming
+Technologies Used: C++, File I/O (fstream), Object-Oriented Programming.